 Please see the information on the Dean of Students webpage for information on making confidential reports of misconduct or interpersonal violence, as well as campus and community resources available to students.
 For more information see the Title IX page.

-ENGL 101 Reading and Major Assignment Schedule
+Reading and Major Assignment Schedule - ENGL 202

-Note: Assignments are due on the dates listed All course readings are available through the class Canvas website
+Note: Assignments are due on the dates listed.
+Students are expected to do the required readings in advance of class.

+All course readings are available in Canvas.